Write accessible documentation

 When you create documentation, follow these accessibility best practices for writing.

 Complex sentences and long paragraphs can be daunting for some users, such as those with reading disabilities or low vision, or for those who use translation tools.
-Plain language offers a smoother reading experience for all users.
-For example, users with screen readers can process text more quickly when sentences are concise and direct.
+In addition, biased language can deter users from reading the documentation and using Splunk products.
+Plain language ensures that all users can process text more quickly.
+Inclusive language ensures your documentation is fair, neutral in tone, and welcoming to all communities.

 Follow these guidelines to write approachable and accessible documentation:

-- Avoid using complex words, such as jargon or complicated terminology.
+• Avoid using complex words, such as jargon or complicated terminology.
 When you need to use terminology, use it consistently.
-For more guidance, see Use plain language.
+See Use plain language.

-- Avoid writing tasks in paragraph form.
+• Avoid writing tasks in paragraph form.
 Instead, use lists to organize tasks.
-For more guidance on using lists, see the Lists section in this topic.
+See the Lists section in this topic.

-Language that relies only on direction, color, shape, or pattern doesn't help users with visual disabilities or those who use screen readers.
-Aim to remove this language from your documentation, and add language that isn't dependent on visual cues to help the user figure out where to go.
+Language that relies only on direction doesn't help users with visual disabilities or those who use screen readers.
+Aim to remove this language from your documentation, and add language that isn't dependent on spatial cues to help the user figure out where to go.

 When directing users to a location in your topic, avoid using directional language like "above", "below", "left", or "right".
-Instead, describe the page element based on temporal relationships, such as whether it comes before or after the current sentence, as shown in the following table:
+Instead, describe the page element based on temporal relationships, such as whether it comes before or after the current sentence.

 If you can't provide the information the user needs in the current paragraph, include a descriptive link to the location.
 If you are referring to the next paragraph or section or to the preceding paragraph or section, it's okay to use "following", "next", or "previous" without a link.